andrew12678/ShiftConvolve/README.md

 In the interest of speed we all significant computational aspects of our procedure are executed by code written in C and the R code mainly acts as a wrapper around that compiled C code.

+We have successfully installed `ShiftConvolveFFTW` on `Windows 10: Professional Version 1909`, `macOS: Mojave 10.14.6/Catalina 10.15.4` and `Linux: Ubuntu 18.04/Manjaro 19.02 KDE Plasma`.
+A full installation guide will be provided below for all 3 Operating Systems.

+`ShiftConvolveFFTW` has also been installed on both `AMD` and `Intel` CPU systems.
+Specifically, a  `Intel Core i7 MacMini with 32GB of RAM`, `AMD Ryzen 5 2600 with 16GB of RAM` and a `Macbook Pro i7 with 16GB of RAM`

 ## Dependencies

 There are no external dependencies required to be installed for this version of `ShiftConvolve`.
 The required `minFFT` files have been compiled and included into the `ShiftConvolve` project.

+`Windows` users may be required (instructed by compilation errors later anyways) to install `Rtools` via [http://www.fftw.org/install/windows.html](http://www.fftw.org/install/windows.html).
+Make sure to tick the box saying 'Add to system path variables' when installing.

 ## Installation